-This option relates to the technical feasibility and economics of pre-combustion CO_2 capture, transport and geologic sequestration (CCS) from gas used for fuel in and around Prudhoe Bay.
+This option relates to the technical feasibility and economics of CO_2 separation from produced gas, transport and geologic sequestration (CCS) from gas used for fuel in and around Prudhoe Bay.
 The technical goal is to remove and sequester the 10-12% CO_2 from the natural gas produced at Prudhoe before that gas is burned in power generators, thereby lowering North Slope emissions by approximately 8%, or ~ 1 million metric tonnes of CO_2/yr .
 The geologic sequestration should utilize a reservoir where enhanced oil recovery (EOR) can improve the economics.